VoxFeed/Kepler/README.md

 # Kepler-JQ

 Kepler-JQ is a light weight Job Queue for Node.js.
-It runs a Node.js server that is ready to get jobs and store them to a small MongoDB database or get the instruction to pull jobs from it.
+It's a package that connects to a mongoDB database and it's ready to get and store jobs with customized data.

 ## How to use.